modular-magician/terraform-provider-google-beta/website/docs/r/dataproc_metastore_service.html.markdown

 * `deletion_protection` -
   (Optional)
-  Indicates if the dataproc metastore should be protected against accidental deletions.
+  Indicates if the dataproc metastore should be protected against accidental deletions.Defaults to false.
+  When the field is set to true in Terraform state, a `terraform apply` or `terraform destroy` that would delete the service will fail.

 * `maintenance_window` -
   (Optional)